 The cables including the AC adapter is long enough for most of the people and you will not have issues even if your CPU is away from the desk.

-As you may have observed by now, Wacom Cintiq 16 do not have any customizable buttons on the tablet.
+As you may have observed by now, Wacom Cintiq 16 does not have any customizable buttons on the tablet.
 If you really want to use shortcut keys – then you will need the Expresskey remote.

 The Expresskey has a total of 17 buttons and a touch ring, which gives you more than sufficient buttons to work with.
 Its buttons have different shape and sizes along with little-raised bumps and dots to help identify them without looking.
 It connects wirelessly and works very well.